Lufteluke/pi-tin/hardware_build.md

 - small flush wire cutters
 - wood block that fits inside open Altoids tin, to support it during drilling
 - isopropyl alcohol, 91%
-- thin double-sided tape (such as 3M 468MP Adhesive Transfer Tape)
+- thin double-sided tape (such as 3M 468MP or Tesa 61395)
 - cyanoacrylate adhesive (super glue)

 ## 3D printing instructions

 All parts except the button membranes should be printed in PETG or ABS with 0.2mm or 0.1mm layer height, using either a 0.4mm nozzle with 4 perimeters or 0.6mm nozzle with 3 perimeters.
 If using 3D printed buttons, they should be printed with 0.1mm layer height.
 The button membranes should be printed in 95A durometer TPU with 0.1mm layer height.
-If printing TPU is not possible, a rigid material can be used, but the buttons will be louder and clickier and the rounded nub on the D-pad membrane may have to be trimmed as it is designed to compress slightly when printed in TPU.
+If printing in TPU is not possible, a rigid material can be used, but the buttons will be louder and clickier and the rounded nub on the D-pad membrane may have to be trimmed as it is designed to compress slightly when printed in TPU.

 All parts have a flat face and should be printed with this side facing down.
 All parts should be printable without supports on a well-tuned printer, but we recommend printing the case back and display bezel (3DP case version) or rear housing (Altoids tin version) with the "support on build plate only" option to achieve better quality counterbore holes.

 **Important: If using PETG, it is important to dry the filament before printing as these parts have somewhat tight tolerances and stringing or blobbing caused by wet filament can make them unusable.**

+STL files for all 3D printed parts can be downloaded [here (ZIP file)](3d/pi_tin_stl.zip).

 The photos below show all the parts required for each build option, assuming 3D printed buttons.
 If using DS Lite buttons, the TPU button membranes (black) will look different.